ǀXam and ǂKhomani heartland

-The ǀXamBleek, W.H.I. & Lloyd, L.C.
-1911.
-Specimens of Bushman Folklore.
-London: George Allen.Deacon, J. 1994.
-Rock engravings and the folklore of Bleek and Lloyd's ǀXam San informants.
-In T. A. Dowson, & Lewis-Williams, J.D. (ed.).
-Contested images: diversity in southern African rock art research, pp. 237-256.
-Johannesburg: Witwatersrand University Press.Skotnes, P. 2007.Claim to the country: the archive of Lucy Lloyd and Wilhelm Bleek.
-Johannesburg: Jacana and ǂKhomani heartland tentative World Heritage Site consists of regions located to the South and North of Upington, respectively, in the Northern Cape Province of South Africa.
-The ǀXam and ǂKhomani (more correctly Nǁnǂe) people were linguistically related groups of San (Bushman) people, their respective languages (ǀXam and ǂKhomani) being part of the ǃKwi language group.
+The ǀXam and ǂKhomani heartland World Heritage Site consists of regions located to the South and North of Upington, respectively, in the Northern Cape Province of South Africa.
+The ǀXam and ǂKhomani (more correctly Nǁnǂe) people were linguistically related groups of San (Bushman) people, their respective languages (ǀXam and Nǁng) being part of the ǃKwi language group.
 Descendants of both the ǀXam and Nǁnǂe include Afrikaans-speaking ‘Coloured’ people on farms or in towns in the region amongst whom the precolonial languages are either entirely extinct (in the case of ǀXam) or can be spoken by but a very few people (in the case of Nǁnǂe).